moritzploss/clockify/README.md

 ## About

+This project contains the source files for a simple web service (referred to as `Clockify`) that allows to generate and save user-specific Spotify playlists with a fixed total length.
+In other words, you tell the service how long the playlist should be (in hours, minutes and seconds), and a playlist with the name `clockify` will automagically appear in your private playlists.

+This project is the result of a hackday as part of a fullstack developer course at `</salt>` in Stockholm.
+The setup for the initial commit was prepared in a private repo prior to the event.

+## Attribution

-The `Express` server was originally based on [Spotify's Web Auth Examples](https://github.com/spotify/web-api-auth-examples), but most code has been changed since.
+The `Express` server is inspired by [Spotify's Web Auth Examples](https://github.com/spotify/web-api-auth-examples), although it has been altered heavily over the course of the project.
 See `LICENSE` for the original license.

 ## Get Started